quietlean/Ableton-Live-Sort/README.md

-Yo welcome to Ableton Live Sort.
+Yo welcome to _Ableton Live Sort_.

 I made this cause I thought I'd be handy tool.
 There might be extensions in the future for further functionality.

 I think the programm is pretty much self-explanatory.

-You open it and select a folder.
-Ideally there .als files in there.
+You open it and enter the path to a folder, like `/Users/AngelaMerkel/Music/Ableton_Files`.
+Ideally there are **.als** files in there.
 If not it will let you know.

-You have to enter the Live Version you are using, like "Ableton Live Suite 11".
+You have to enter the Live Version you are using.
+For example **Ableton Live Suite 11**.

-If you find a bug or want to participate on the repository let me know 💋
+If you find a bug or want to participate to the repository let me know 💋